rdlauer/articles/nativescript/securing-app/part1.md

 ## Jscrambler (Obfuscation+++)

-Here on the NativeScript team, we've been in communication with the folks at [Jscrambler](https://jscrambler.com/) for many years now, dating back to our days of hybrid app development.
+Here on the NativeScript team, we've been in touch with the folks at [Jscrambler](https://jscrambler.com/) for many years now, dating back to our days of hybrid app development.
 Jscrambler is a service that provides advanced obfuscation to the point of the code being illegible, even after beautification.

 ![jscrambler obfuscation](1-jscrambler.png)